 And in the middle of the dining room, a small water feature with surrounding candle accents to ensure a calm environment.

 At Sula, you can expect authentic Indian food prepared using traditional methods of cooking.
+They have their FSSAI license so you know their food preparation techniques are safe, which is something you should check for before trying any restaurant for the first time.
 The menu features staple Indian curries, tandoori breads and Indian rice preparations.
 There is something for everyone: meat lovers, vegetarian, vegan, gluten-free, non-vegetarian and dairy-free.

 What We Tried